-Ryzen CPUs are mainstream CPUs that are best suited for gaming PCs, all the while the Threadripper and Epyc models are much more expensive and geared towards workstations and servers instead.
+Ryzen CPUs are best suited for gaming PCs, while the much more expensive Threadripper and Epyc models are geared towards workstations and servers instead.

 Table of ContentsShow

 Before we get to the comparisons, let’s take a closer look at each of the three aforementioned brands.

 First, there’s the Ryzen series.
 Originally released in 2017, AMD’s Ryzen lineup includes a number of different CPU models that are further divided according to their overall performance and pricing as follows:

 That said, mainstream Ryzen CPUs cover everything from basic entry-level solutions to gaming CPUs and the more powerful workstation-oriented CPUs that pack way more computing power.

 As we move higher up the price and performance ladder, we get to the Ryzen Threadripper, a brand that covers a number of performance-oriented solutions that offer more cores and threads than even the most powerful of the Ryzen 9 models, albeit at a significant premium price.